walterhiggins/WMPJS/README.md

 3. Next we convert the number to a integer by passing it to the `Math.floor()` function and storing the result.
 Math.floor() is used to round down a number.
 Math.floor() will chop off the fraction from any number so for example, 3.5 becomes 3.0, 4.9 becomes 4.0 , 1.1 becomes 1.0 and so on.
 The Math object is a built-in object and comes with many functions for performing math operations.
 4. Finally the last statement in the function uses the special `return` statement to return a value from the function.
 The function stops executing when it hits the `return` statement and either returns an expression if one is provided or returns no value (undefined) if no expression is given.
 In this example, we want the roll() function to return the `result` variable.

 As in the previous recipe, the last line of the file makes the *roll* function avaiable for use outside of this file by *exporting* it.
-Note that we don't *invoke* the function in this last line ( to *invoke* a function means to *call* it or to *run* it), we just attach it to the special `exports` variable whose sole purpose is to reveal what your file can do. `exports.roll = roll` effectively says, this file has a *public* function called *roll* (exports.roll) which is actually the same as the *private* function of the same name (the function expression which begins on line 1 of the file).
+Note that we don't *invoke* the function in this last line ( to *invoke* a function means to *call* it or to *run* it), we just attach it to the special `exports` variable whose sole purpose is to reveal what your file can do. `exports.roll = roll` effectively says, this file has a *public* function called *roll* (exports.roll) which is actually the same as the *private* function of the same name (the function declaration which begins on line 1 of the file).

 Don't worry if this seems confusing at first.
 We'll use the `exports` variable throughout this book and its purpose should become clearer with repetition.